Niagara University Case Study

-Matt Coller’s Q & A with Matthew Wietlispach
+Interview with Matthew Wietlispach

 Every team is going to have their own setup.
 Mine is unique because I don’t have a very big budget at all.
 So I went to hockey, baseball, softball, lacrosse and volleyball.
 I went to those coaches and pitched them the idea and told them what we could do with it.
 They said, “That sounds great, we’re in.”
 It has worked out.

 What were the coaches looking for in terms of improving their teams’ health and performance?
-I’m sure that when you made your presentation, they gave you feedback, right?
-And, have they gotten what they were looking for?

 A big thing for (hockey head coach) Dave Burkholder is injuries.
 In my interview, he said, “I think we lead the nation in injuries.”
 So a big thing is reducing injuries.
 We do questionnaires, weigh-in and weigh-outs, we measure grip strength every morning at the same time when they wake up.
 We do that for CNS fatigue.
 That’s been really helpful.

 We have gotten to the point with questionnaires where it is just normal.
 It actually helps them be more cognizant of how they sleep and how they eat because you can’t baby sit them.